-There will be $log_2n$ steps, or if n is not a power of 2, case the number of steps is $|log_2n|$ .
+There will be $\log_2 n$ steps, or if n is not a power of 2, case the number of steps is $\lfloor log_2 n \rfloor$ .

-Note two important points:
+Note these important points:

 - The location $x_i$ appears both as an input and an output in the assignment operations above.
 In our implementation, we need to take care that the location is not written to before its value is read.
 One way to do this is to set up an auxiliary array $y_i$ .
 In odd-numbered steps, the $y_i$ are written to with the $x_i$ as inputs, and vice versa for the even-numbered steps. - As noted above, as time goes on, more and more threads are idle.
 Thus load balancing is poor. - Synchronization at each step incurs overhead in a multicore/multiprocessr setting.
 (Worse for GPU if multiple blocks are used).